varbouk/cra-sass-eslint-stylelint-prettier/README.md

 ## Additional Scripts

-In the project root directory, you can run the default [Create React App scripts](#available-scripts), plus :
+In the project root directory, you can run the default [Create React App scripts](#available-scripts), plus:

 ### `yarn lint:scripts`